 While you and your doctor are treating the cause of foot drop with a medical professional, foot orthoses, or orthotics, can be very helpful in stabilizing the foot and ankle, which help keep the foot from dropping or dragging during walking and activity.
 Orthotic shoes can add additional weight to the foot, exacerbating the symptoms of foot drop, so lightweight slip-in orthotics should be used.

 Should I Consider Surgery for Foot Drop?

 Surgery should typically be a last resort, and foot drop is no exception.
-Surgery to remedy foot drop yield mixed results, and all are accompanied by long recoveries and invasive, painful procedures.
+Surgery to remedy foot drop yields mixed results, and all are accompanied by long recoveries and invasive, painful procedures.
 However, some people have seen improvement after surgery for foot drop after exhausting other options for treatment.

 The best way to approach foot drop is to treat the symptoms (by using slip-in orthotics and any other treatments your doctor recommends), and working with your doctor to uncover and treat the root cause.
 Knowledge is power, and learning as much as you can about this condition while finding the treatment that works best for you is key!